 - Evaluation or letters for emotional support animals

-    - Evaluations to diagnose learning disorders, ADHD, or other neurological or neurodevelopmental concerns
+- Evaluations to diagnose learning disorders, ADHD, or other neurological or neurodivergent concerns

 - Intensive outpatient programs, inpatient services or specialized treatment for conditions such as:

 - Personality disorders requiring intensive treatment

 - Long-standing and/or untreated eating disorders with medical safety risks

 - Substance use disorders requiring intensive treatment

 Counseling services strives to serve as many students as possible while acknowledging the inherent limitations of a university.
 Thus, students whose needs exceed what can be provided on campus will be given referrals to off-campus services, which may better address those concerns.

 While counseling services has excellent relationships with community providers, it is important to remember that Columbia is a relatively small community and may not have all the resources available in a metropolitan area.
 Counseling services will continue to be available to offer additional assistance and support in getting connected with off-campus providers.

 Our referral team members can assist you in using your insurance plan or finding lower cost providers who meet your treatment needs.
 When using telehealth treatment, this can include providers anywhere in Missouri.

 During periods of high demand for services, our staff may no longer have openings for new clients without an extended wait.
 In that situation, counseling services may offer students other brief therapeutic interventions or may provide referrals in addition to the ongoing availability of 24-hour crisis support.